kbadrawy/kbadrawy/README.md

 <!-- ### :woman_technologist: About Me : -->
 I am a senior computer science engineering student <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">, former software enginering intern at Meta.

-- 👀 Lokking for oppurtunities in software engineering.
+- 👀 Looking for oppurtunities in software engineering.

 <!-- - :zap: In my free time, I solve problems on Codeforces and learn new about new topics. -->